7 Free Webinar Recording Software + How To Record A Webinar (2025 Guide)

 To begin screen recording and creating professional automated webinars, you’ll need to decide upon a few things.

-1. First, do you want to show your face when you record a webinar using a built-in Mac cam video, or would you prefer screen sharing instead?
+Do you want to show your face when you record a webinar using a built-in Mac cam video, or would you prefer screen sharing instead?

 Some webinar recording software options below will allow you to display and record your screen along with a superimposed webcam video of yourself.
 However, you may need to test several of the various options below to determine what looks best if you want your viewers to assume the webinar video is being presented live.

-2. Second, if you’re doing a screen recording or screen sharing, do you want to show a live demonstration, or do you want to show slides?
+If you’re doing a screen recording or screen sharing, do you want to show a live demonstration, or do you want to show slides?
 If you’re going for slides, you’ll need presentation software like Microsoft PowerPoint, Keynote, or similar tools.

 Check out our post “How to Create Great Slides for Your Webinar” to learn about our favorite tools available for creating slideshows.

-3. Third, if you are recording yourself and your webinar screen for your webinar, you’ll need to test your recording environment to make sure you have the best lighting and background for your video.
+If you are recording yourself and your webinar screen for your webinar, you’ll need to test your recording environment to make sure you have the best lighting and background for your video.

-4. Finally, you’ll need a good microphone.
+You’ll need a good microphone.
 You can get great microphones, like the Yeti Silver, for under $200.
 You can also use simple headsets or microphones that come with noise-canceling headphones.
 Note that the latter option can put the microphone in an area where it can brush your hair or clothing, causing sound interference.

 Once you’ve decided on the things mentioned above, you’ll be ready to choose the best software to record webinars on Mac and create your videos for your automated presentations.